Main Session I – High Performance Idea Exchange

 Things to consider:

 • How have you changed the types of loans you are making?
 Have you restructured your loan portfolio?
-Have you tightened you credit standards?
+Are you modifying terms on credits?
+Are you making more exceptions?

 • What new products and services are you offering?

-• How do you think the regulatory exam will be different in 2025?
+• How do you think the regulatory exam will be different?

 General Session – Economic Update